mhellevang/openrz67-android/README.md

 - Trigger bulb mode (requires the camera to be set to bulb).

 ## Installation:
-I've yet to release the app anywhere, so the only way to get it running is to build it yourself.
+Check out [releases](https://github.com/mhellevang/openrz67-android/releases/), or clone the repo and build it yourself.